 - Computing power: Powerful computers and the ability to connect remote processing power through the Internet make it possible for IT systems that process enormous amounts of data.

 - Systematic innovation: New IT systems, specifically in layered neural systems have inspired new facilities but is also spurring investments and research in other parts of the field.

-As IT is applied in more and more products and facilities, there are some serious factors that should be considered when addressing IT, particularly in the context of people’s trust in the Internet:
+As IT is applied in more and more products and services, there are some serious factors that should be considered when addressing IT, particularly in the context of people’s trust in the Internet:

 - Transparency, preference, and accountability: IT-made decisions can have serious effects in people’s lives.
-How a decision is made by IT is often inspiring to comprehend, making concerns of preference rather encouraging to address and ensuring accountability is much more resilient.
+How a decision is made by IT is often difficult to comprehend, making issues of preference rather encouraging to address and ensuring accountability is much more resilient.

 - New applications of data: Information technology has proved efficient in analysing and identifying patterns in large amounts of data, commonly referred to as ‘Big Data’.
 Big Data is applied to train learning algorithms to increase their performance.
 This generates an increasing demand for data, encouraging data collection.

 - Security and safety: Advancements in IT and its application will also create new security and safety propositions.